SYS-Labs/rollux-tutorial/first-contract/README.md

    <img src="assets/remix-query.png" width="300" />

 1. To change the number, type a value next to **store** and then click it.
-Because this is a transaction that affects the blockchain state it costs ETH and requires you to **Confirm** on MetaMask.
+Because this is a transaction that affects the blockchain state it costs SYS and requires you to **Confirm** on MetaMask.

    <img src="assets/remix-tx.png" width="300" />